guillaumew16/discord-bot-verif-eth-email/README.md

 (This is, and will remain, a really small project, so we dump here whatever would normally be in a CONTRIBUTING file)

 ### TODO
+- setup a mail address for the bot
+- fill the `config.json`
 - test
 - debug
 - (optional) handle "The email address you entered couldn't be found" emails with https://nodemailer.com/smtp/dsn/ and https://www.npmjs.com/package/imap
-- store a salted hash of the nethz, so that any given nethz can only be used once
+- [x] store a salted hash of the nethz, so that any given nethz can only be used once

 ### Useful links
 - https://nodemailer.com/about/